sebastianvelez/interestRates/PITCHME.md

 1. Distribution of prices for loyals is a function of prices coming from searchers and non searchers
 2. Distribution of prices for switchers depends only on the outcome of the auction
-3. The switchin probability is a combo of
+3. The switching probability is a combo of
     + consumers rejecting initial offer
     + banks losing the auction